We can support community groups and schools looking for funding for food-related projects.

 We've put together a list of local and national funders that might fund food projects in our quarterly funding update.
 If you want to be added to the email list to receive updates on future funding opportunities, or have any queries, get in touch with Helen, Development Officer on 01273 431700 or .

 You may also want to have a look at the Resource Centre's favourite funders pages.

 Small grants scheme

-We also run our own annual small grants scheme, Good Food Grants.
-This scheme awards small grants for community projects that aim to improve the health, skills and confidence of local residents though healthy eating, increased cookery skills, food growing and preventing food waste.
+Good Food Grants is a funding programme that awards small grants for community projects that aim to improve the health, skills and confidence of local residents through healthy eating, increased cookery skills and food growing.

-If you have any queries please contact Helen Starr-Keddle, Harvest Development Officer, on 01273 431700.
+If you have any queries, to book an appointment or to get further funding advice on local funds suitable for food projects please contact Helen Starr-Keddle, Harvest Development Officer on 01273 431700.